If you run a business, there is no better time than now to think about the content you want to publish to promote it.

 Related Article: 10 Tips for Hiring a Blogging Virtual Assistant (And Getting Results)

-To find and hire a blogger to promote your business, the first thing you should do is read the writer’s blog and get to know his or her online writing style and behavior.
+To find and hire a blogger to promote your business, the first thing you should do is to check the prospective writer’s blog and get to know their online writing style and behavior.
 Perhaps you can already gauge here if he or she is suitable for the job.

 Vetting a potential candidate before hiring him is a good way to know if he’ll be a good fit for your business.